 704. COMMITTEE OF THE WHOLE CONSIDERATION OF PROPOSED BUDGET.

-(a) The Budget Director, at the direction of the Chairman, upon receipt of committee reports, shall prepare a summary of committee recommendations for presentation to the Committee of the Whole.
-This summary shall also include a comparison of the budget levels recommended by committees with any revenue level recommended by the Budget Director, at the direction of the Chairman, and the Chairman.
+(a) The Budget Director upon receipt of committee reports and at the direction of the Chairman, shall prepare a summary of committee recommendations for presentation at a working session of the Committee of the Whole.

-(b) The Committee of the Whole shall meet to consider committee reports, recommendations, and comments, and the Chairman’s recommendations, if any, and shall proceed to mark up the proposed budget.
+(b) Following the working session, the Budget Director, at the direction of the Chairman, shall prepare a draft report and print for the budget measures that includes the Chairman’s recommendations.
+The Committee of the Whole shall meet to consider and mark up the draft report and print.

+(c) An amendment offered to a budget measure shall be accompanied by a fiscal impact statement and a legal sufficiency determination, as required by Rules 309 and 310, respectively.
 No amendment shall have the effect of putting the budget out of balance.
-The Budget Director, at the direction of the Chairman, shall prepare a draft report and act reflecting the Committee of the Whole action.

 705. COUNCIL CONSIDERATION OF THE BUDGET.

-Following the markup and report on the budget by the Committee of the Whole, the reported budget shall be presented for 2 readings at the next legislative meetings or additional meetings called by the Chairman for that purpose.
+(a) Following the markup and report on the budget by the Committee of the Whole, the reported budget shall be presented for 2 readings at the next legislative meetings or additional meetings called by the Chairman for that purpose.

+(b) An amendment offered to a budget measure shall be accompanied by a fiscal impact statement and a legal sufficiency determination, as required by Rules 309 and 310, respectively.
+No amendment shall have the effect of putting the budget out of balance.

 B. REPROGRAMMING POLICY ACT PROCEDURES.